If you are planning to carry out filming or photography as part of your studies, please speak to your tutor in the first instance.

 - You must continue to comply with current University guidance regarding social distancing and face coverings. herts.ac.uk/coronavirus

-- You must notify Security once permission has been gained (this is to ensure that Security staff do not stop you filming).
+- You must notify Security once permission has been gained (this is to ensure that Security staff do not stop you from filming).
 Tel: 01707 281010 - internal extension 1010

 - You must have the permission of any individual whom you film who is not directly involved in the filming (i.e. not your actors, but security staff, other staff or students, etc)